When and where Monday 8.15-12, Bldg. 358, Room 060a

 |Course Roundup, Questions, Future Perspectives|

 The course features number of non-mandatory/voluntary hand-in exercises that are posted throughout the course.
-These are handed in as follows. and a single mandatory hand-in exercise.
-The voluntary exercises are posted frequently throughout the course and the mandatory exercise is posted towards the end of the course.
+These are handed in as follows.

 Use the template.tex file to prepare your write up your solution to the exercises.
 Do not repeat the problem statement in your solutions and do not modify the template.
 Compile your solutions using LaTeX.
 The maximum size of the finished pdf must be at most 2 pages.
 To submit your solution: